 The group as a whole, sans me, seemed to only play Madden, Fight Night, GTA and western military games.
 Most of them had an Xbox 2.
 Not all of them were particularly bright.
 A lot of them didn’t understand when the commercials we watched were being tongue in cheek.
 I was surprised that they were all pretty eloquent.

 I found that as the moderator realized I represent a less common perspective, he began asking for my input less.
 He didn’t ask me at all what I thought of one of the commercials.

-The moderator was obviously an intelligent, educated guy and I figured the two of us may have been the smartest guys there (to say nothing of the man behind the glass in the adjacent room).
 This scenario led to an interesting psychological experiment.
 Being the moderator, he could not confirm any of my thoughts or opinions.
 After watching a comedic commercial and listening to the slower group members fail to grasp the humor, I declared that it was a joke.
 I looked to the moderator for confirmation and he shrugged.
 He wouldn’t respond because he had to stay objective.
 It’s amazing how much of your ego exists because other people confirm your superiority.